mumbleskates/bilrost/README.md

   representation and keep backwards compatibility.
-Likewise, fields can be "widened" from optional to repeated, but the encoded values are never backwards compatible when known fields' values would be altered or truncated to fit: decoding a bilrost message that has multiple occurrences of a non- repeated field in it is also an error.
+Likewise, fields can be "widened" from optional to repeated, but the encoded values are never backwards compatible when known fields' values would be altered or truncated to fit: decoding a Bilrost message that has multiple occurrences of a non- repeated field in it is also an error.

 [bn]: https://en.wikipedia.org/wiki/Bijective_numeration

 ### Strengths, Aims, and Advantages

-Strengths of bilrost's encoding include those of protocol buffers:
+Strengths of Bilrost's encoding include those of protocol buffers:

 * the encoded messages are very durable, with greatly extensible forward compatibility